michaelworm/SoDaReloaded-Theme/README.md

         "theme": "SoDaReloaded Light.sublime-theme"
     }

+## Want to use Soda Classic Tabs?
+No problem.
+Just add this line into your `Settings - User` file.

+    "soda_classic_tabs": true

 ## Color schemes in the design demo
 The color scheme used in the light variant is _Katzenmilch_ and in the dark variant it is _Boneyfied_.
 Both can be found in the package [Bubububububad and Boneyfied Color Schemes](https://packagecontrol.io/packages/Bubububububad%20and%20Boneyfied%20Color%20Schemes)